dean-shaff/planet_tracker/README.md

-## Planet Tracker v2.0.2
+## Planet Tracker Server v1.0.0

 A simple Flask app for tracking the positions of planets in the sky.
-This app will ask to use geolocation.

-The client is written using Vue.js, along with the Bulma css framework.
+This is the server code.
+Head [here](https://github.com/dean-shaff/planet-tracker_client) for the Vue.js client.